-Note: This is an older article which was published long back.
-Since, we have been receiving a lot of queries regarding this of late, we are bumping it up for all of you who have missed reading it.
+Note: This “Understanding Engine Oil Grading” is an old article which was published long back.
+Since, we have been receiving a lot of queries on engine oils of late, we are bumping it up for all of you who have missed reading it.

 I have been encountering a lot of confusion among bikers with respect to the different engine oil recommendations from manufacturers for their respective vehicles.
 This article is prepared to make a layman understand what does different grading signify and its implications on our engines in a very simple language.

 Whenever you buy a new bike, it’s mentioned in your owners manual that you should use only the recommended “xWy” (for eg 20W-40, 10W30 etc) grade of engine oil.
 Now what is this xWy and what precautions should I take to ensure I am doing the right thing.

 - The first letter ‘x’ stands for the viscosity number of oil when the engine is cold.
 For the sake of understanding let us take this colder temperature as 0 degrees Celcius

 - The letter in between ie ‘W’, stands for winter

 - The third letter ‘y’ stands for the viscosity number of oil at engine operating temperature.
 For the same of understanding take this operating temperature as 100 degree Celcius.

 Viscosity, simply put, is nothing but the thickness of a liquid.
 Higher this number, thicker is that liquid and obviously more resistant to flow across.
 And thinner the liquid easier does it flow across.

 For example, Kissan’s tomato ketchup is thicker than water.
 So ketchup would have a higher viscosity number (or viscosity index) and water would have a lower viscosity number.
 When you put a drop of each on a table and try to slide, you would notice that water easily flows across whereas ketchup takes its own little time to slide down.
 The same principle is applicable to engine oils.